How To Find Your American Indian Heritage

 The field of Native American genealogy is constantly evolving as new records become available and new technologies emerge.
 Here are some of the latest trends and developments:

 • Growing Tribal Archives: Many tribal governments are investing in the preservation and digitization of their own records.
-This is helping to ensure that these valuable resources are accessible to tribal members and researchers.
+This is helping to check that these valuable resources are accessible to tribal members and researchers.

 • Advancements in DNA Technology: Advances in DNA technology are providing new insights into Native American genetic history.
 Researchers are using DNA analysis to study population movements, identify ancestral connections, and trace the origins of Native American tribes.